-Please note: A credit/no credit grade in the science course will not be accepted.
+Please note: A credit/no credit grade in science courses will not be accepted.
 All other prerequisite courses must be completed with a "C" grade or better.
 Quarter units are not equal to semester units.
 Transfer courses taken in the quarter system must be converted to required semester units and must meet the minimum unit requirements.

-- CA Licensed Phlebotomy Technician I or II - Current CPR Certification.
-(Healthcare Provider from American Heart Association)

-Additional Prerequisites
+Additional Pre-requisites Required

+All pre-requisites must be completed before applying to the MLT program.
+Courses in progress or not completed will be reviewed on a case-by-case basis and left to the Program Director's discretion of acceptance.
-Demonstrate college level reading proficiency by means of one of the following:

-- a. "proficient" score on the Southwestern College Reading Assessment test. - b. earn a "C" or better in English 158, English 115 or equivalent reading/english courses. - c. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - d. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution.

-Demonstrate requisite math proficiency by means of one of the following:

-- a. eligibility for Math 70 from the Elementary Algebra assessment. - b. earn a "C" or better in Math 60 or higher numbered math course. - c. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - d. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution.
+- 1. CA Phlebotomy Technician I or II (CPT I or CPT II) license.
+License MUST be current and kept current during MLT program enrollment.
+National certification is not accepted. - 2.
+CPR/AED Certification (Healthcare Provider from American Heart Association or American Red Cross).
+Certification MUST be current and kept current during MLT program enrollment. - 3.
+A Student Education Plan (SEP) must be completed with a counselor prior to submitting your application.
+The SEP must be less than 6 months old to qualify for application. - 4.
+Demonstrate college level reading proficiency by means of one of the following: - a. "proficient" score on the Southwestern College Reading Assessment test. - b. earn a "C" or better in English 158, English 115 or equivalent reading/English courses. - c. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - d. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution. - 5.
+Demonstrate requisite math proficiency by means of one of the following: - a. eligibility for Math 70 from the Elementary Algebra assessment. - b. earn a "C" or better in Math 60 or higher numbered math course. - c. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - d. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution. - 6.
+All general education courses necessary for an Associate's degree must be completed before applying to the MLT program.
+Courses in progress or not completed will be reviewed on a case-by-case basis and left to the Program Director's discretion of acceptance. - All courses must be completed with a "C" grade or better - Quarter units are not equal to semester units.
+Transfer courses taken in the quarter system must be converted to required semester units and must meet the minimum unit requirements. - 7.
+Official copies of transcripts from institutions other than Southwestern College are required as part of the application process.